 Taking a deep breath, I grabbed my water bottle and strode into one of those fancy gyms ready to smash some exercise goals.

-I guess signing up for a new fitness regime is so much more than bouncing around to pumping tunes while you desperately try to keep up with the others.
+I guess signing up for a new fitness regimen is so much more than bouncing around to pumping tunes while you desperately try to keep up with the others.

 For myself and so many women, walking through those doors was a big deal.
 The date had been on my calendar for three weeks.
 It was a huge mental challenge for me.
 I wanted to do better and be better.
 I had even told my family and friends.
 I wanted to be accountable.